FAIRmat-NFDI/nomad-distro-template/README.md

 In addition to the Docker image for running the oasis, this repository also builds a custom NORTH image for running a jupyter hub with the installed plugins.
 This image has been added to the [`configs/nomad.yaml`](configs/nomad.yaml) during the initialization of this repository and should therefore already be available in your Oasis under "Analyze / NOMAD Remote Tools Hub / jupyter"

+We currently use `quay.io/jupyter/base-notebook:2025-04-14` as our base image for Jupyter.
+While it includes the necessary Python packages, it does not come with `R` or `Julia` pre-installed.
+If you need support for those languages, you can switch to `quay.io/jupyter/datascience-notebook:2025-04-04`, which includes both `R` and `Julia`.

+Note that the base-notebook image is more lightweight and uses less disk space compared to the datascience-notebook image.

 The image is quite large and might cause a timeout the first time it is run.
 In order to avoid this you can pre pull the image with: